Logo TwinzTech

 connection is not secure showing on browser

-Some ethical hackers trying to encrypt and decrypts data in between the server and the client with or without the secure layer.
+Some ethical hackers try to encrypt and decrypt data in between the server and the client with or without the secure layer.
 So HTTPS didn’t matter at that point.
 In this situation, encryption can be cracked and breach the data between the server and the client.

 It does not mean your data is safe through HTTPS.
-To say that, if you see HTTPs and the little green padlock on your browser’s navigation address bar means a website is “safe” or secure.
-HTTPS only protects data as it travels to its client’s (web browsers) destination.
+To say that, if you see HTTP and the little green padlock on your browser’s navigation address bar means a website is “safe” or secure.
+HTTPS only protects data as it travels to its client’s (web browser) destination.

 If you click on a link in a phishing email, it may take you to a fake version of your bank’s website.
 That fake site may use HTTPS, which means your information will be securely delivered to the criminals who are collecting it.